modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	- Explanations of band spectra in solids.
 	- Connection between the properties of the elements and the grouping in shells of the electrons in atoms formed by successive capture and binding of electrons.

-To Lamb “for his discoveries concerning the fine structure of the hydrogen spectrum”.
+To [Lamb](https://en.wikipedia.org/wiki/Willis_Lamb) “for his discoveries concerning the fine structure of the hydrogen spectrum”.
 (Prize shared with Polykarp Kusch).

-!!! tip "1955 Physics Nobel Prize awarded to Lamb."

 WORK: “According to Niels Bohr’s atomic model, a photon is emitted when an electron descends to a lower energy level.
 This results in a spectrum with lines corresponding to the different energy levels of different atoms.
 It appeared that the lines were divided into several lines close to one another, which Paul Dirac tried to explain in a theory.
 However, in 1947 Willis Lamb (1985-1962) used precise measurements to establish what became known as the Lamb shift: what ought to have been a single energy level in the hydrogen atom according to Dirac’s theory actually was two nearby levels with a small difference in energy.”

 MLA style: Willis E. Lamb – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Wed.
 24 Jan 2024. https://www.nobelprize.org/prizes/physics/1955/lamb/facts/

 NOBEL LECTURE: *Fine Structure of the Hydrogen Atom* by Lamb.

 MLA style: Willis E. Lamb – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 19 Jan 2023. https://www.nobelprize.org/prizes/physics/1955/lamb/lecture/

 <p align="center" width="100%">
     <img width="600" src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-II/figs/6.2.jpg?raw=true">